Where to Go in Namibia

 The second largest canyon in the world, the Fish River Canyon is absolutely magnificent.
 Breathtaking in its immensity, it comes as something of a shock when you arrive at its edge: a flat arid plateau suddenly drops half a vertical kilometre into 160 twisting kilometres of canyon - a kaleidoscope of purples, greys and pinks, formed over hundreds of millions of years by the erosive power of the Fish River.

-Somewhat off the beaten track, it's worth visiting if you are in the southern half of Namibia - combine it with a stay at Ai-Ais where a pleasant resort has grown up around natural hot pools, or as a detour when self-driving from South Africa to Windhoek or the dunes of Sossusvlei.
+Somewhat off the beaten track, it's worth visiting if you are in the southern half of Namibia - combine it with a visit to Ai-Ais where a pleasant resort has grown up around natural hot pools, or as a detour when self-driving from South Africa to Windhoek or the dunes of Sossusvlei.

 Waterberg Plateau - game viewing in a unique environment